Union of Popular Forces

 The Party's founder and leader was Ibrahim al-Wazir, who has also been active as a cleric since the 1940s.
-Al-Wazir was an influental contemporary Islamic intellectual who had published dozens of books over his life, during some of which he lived in the diaspora.
+Al-Wazir was an influential contemporary Islamic intellectual who had published dozens of books over his life, during some of which he lived in the diaspora.
 During his period in Egypt, he had contact with intellectuals such as the Islamist thinker Sayyid Qutb, the liberal trade unionist Gamal al-Banna and the Islamic modernist Mohammed al-Ghazali, which influenced his worldview.

 In summer 1995, the party's office in the Sana'a was attacked and destroyed by the security police.
 In November 2005, it was a founding member of the opposition alliance Joint Meeting Parties.
 In July 2006, it backed the alliance's presidential candidate Faysal bin Shamlan in the presidential election.

 The party's general secretary Ibrahim al-Wazir died on 28 June 2014 in a hospital in London.
 Muhammad Abdurrahman ar-Ruba'i, the party's next general secretary, died on 8 June 2019 after a long time of illness.
 The current general secretary is Abdussalam Razzaz.